smcgdub/Magnet-Fishing/README.md

 3.7 [Font Awesome](https://fontawesome.com/) - A library of 1,600+ free to use icons that can be customized even further with CSS<br>
 3.8 [Pearl](https://www.perl.org/) - Pearl is a highly capable, feature-rich programming language with over 30 years of development.<br>
 3.9 [VideoJS](https://videojs.com/) - VideoJS is a web video player built from the ground up for an HTML5 world.
 It supports HTML5 video and modern streaming formats, as well as YouTube, Vimeo, and even Flash (through plugins, more on that later).
 It supports video playback on desktop and mobile devices.<br>
 3.10 [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiAi_D_BRApEiwASslbJ_NXgCJLhWQ06W9sA_HcnQ4agJM5EJa4wWRNrXu6oJbIoz_zaiVBaRoCAScQAvD_BwE)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.
 Used for producing the wire frames for this project.
+3.11 [Grammarly](https://www.grammarly.com/) - Grammarly is a cloud-based typing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.
+It uses artificial intelligence to identify and search for an appropriate replacement for the error it locates.<br>
 ___
 ## **4. Testing**